temesoft/auth-box/README.md

 <a name="demo" />

 ## Demo
-Full deployment of AuthBox (Oauth2 server and management panel) are running on [https://oauth2.cloud](https://oauth2.cloud).
+Full deployment of AuthBox (Oauth2 server and management panel) is running on [https://oauth2.cloud](https://oauth2.cloud).

 Please create an account to see complete functionality.
 Registration process will create the following: